hartleybrody/flask-boilerplate/readme.md

     docker-compose up

+Note that if you make any changes to the Dockerfile or `docker-compose.yml`, you may need to "rebuild" by adding the `--build` flag.
+You don't need to use this every time you bring the containers up though, since you can usually reuse the previously built images, which is much faster.

+     docker-compose up --build

+DANGER: If you really, really need to burn your environment and start from scratch (say, to reinitialize the `pgdata` docker volume for the database for some reason), you can run `docker system prune` and then `docker volume rm` the pgdata volume.

 ### Initial database setup
 Once you've created a brand new database, apply the existing migrations to get your database tables setup properly